Estevan Florial Preview, Player Props: Yankees vs. Royals

 Estevan Florial At The Plate

-- Florial is batting .255 with three doubles, a triple and six walks.
+- Florial is hitting .236 with three doubles, a triple and six walks.

-- He has not hit a home run in his 15 games this year.
+- He has not hit a long ball in his 16 games this season.

-- Florial has driven in a run in six games this year (40.0%), including one multiple-RBI game.
+- In six games this season, Florial has picked up an RBI, with more than one RBI once.

-- He has scored at least once three times this year (20.0%), including one multi-run game.
+- In three of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.